A Word to Parents

-Since 1983, the Recording Connection has been offering its unique mentor/apprentice method of teaching the recording arts and engineering skills, and we feel our offerings are more timely and relevant than ever.
+Since 1983, the Recording Connection has been offering its unique mentor/extern method of teaching the recording arts and engineering skills, and we feel our offerings are more timely and relevant than ever.

 For our Staff Directory and contact information for our Admissions Department, click here.